 The book of Zechariah occupies a special place among the so-called ‘minor prophets’.
-This special place is because of the length of his book which contains no less than fourteen chapters, but also because it contains extensive prophecies about the Messiah, the world empires and the judgments about them and about Judah, Israel and Jerusalem.
+This special place is because of the length of his book which contains no less than fourteen chapters, but also because it contains extensive prophecies about the Messiah, world empires and the respective judgments about them and about Judah, Israel and Jerusalem.

 The time in which Zechariah lives and prophesies is after the exile, like Haggai and Malachi.
 Zechariah and Haggai prophesy quite shortly after the return of a handful of Israelites from Babylon to the land and place where the LORD dwelled.
-When this small group of God’s people is back in the land, they start rebuilding the temple, but stop under the pressure of their enemies.
-They manage to persuade King Arthahsasta to issue an order to stop the rebuilding.
+When this small group of God's people is back in the land, they start rebuilding the temple, but stop under the pressure of their enemies.
+They manage to persuade King Artaxerxes to issue an order to stop the rebuilding.
 As a result, the rebuilding stops for about sixteen years, until the second year of Darius – which is not the same as that of Daniel, but a later one (Ezra 4:23-24).